Futuramistic/CIL2022/README.md

 >📋  TODO: Only keep the datasets that we need

 > * original: dataset used in the ETHZ CIL Road Segmentation 2022 Kaggle competition
-> * ext_original: "original" dataset, extended with 80 images scraped from Google Maps
+[//]: > * ext_original: "original" dataset, extended with 80 images scraped from Google Maps
-> * new_original: "original" dataset, with first 25 samples moved to end to form the validation split
+[//]: > * new_original: "original" dataset, with first 25 samples moved to end to form the validation split
-> * new_ext_original: "ext_original" dataset, with first 25 samples moved to end to form the validation split
+[//]: > * new_ext_original: "ext_original" dataset, with first 25 samples moved to end to form the validation split
-> * new_ext_original_oversampled: "ext_original" dataset, with second city class oversampled, and
+[//]: > * new_ext_original_oversampled: "ext_original" dataset, with second city class oversampled, and
-first 25 sample moved to end to form the validation split
+[//]: first 25 sample moved to end to form the validation split
-> * original_aug_6: "original" dataset, 400x400 but with augmented training set using Preprocessor (x6)
+[//]: > * original_aug_6: "original" dataset, 400x400 but with augmented training set using Preprocessor (x6)
-> * new_original_aug_6: Recreation of "original_aug_6" dataset, but with 25 samples from original dataset excluded from augmentation procedure to avoid data leakage
+[//]: > * new_original_aug_6: "original" dataset augmented x6 using Preprocessor, but with 25 samples from original dataset excluded from augmentation
+[//]: procedure to avoid data leakage
-> * ext_original_aug_6: Recreation of "original_aug_6" dataset, but with 80 additional samples scraped from Google Maps added before augmentation procedure, and with 25 samples from original dataset excluded from augmentation procedure to avoid data leakage
+[//]: > * ext_original_aug_6:  "original" dataset augmented x6 using Preprocessor, but with 80 additional samples scraped from Google Maps added before
+[//]: augmentation procedure, and with 25 samples from original dataset excluded from augmentation procedure
+[//]: to avoid data leakage
-> * new_original_aug_6: Recreation of "original_aug_6" dataset, but with 80 additional samples scraped from Google Maps added before augmentation procedure, the second city class oversampled, and with 25 samples from original dataset excluded from augmentation procedure to avoid data leakage
+[//]: > * new_original_aug_6: "original" dataset augmented x6 using Preprocessor, but with 80 additional samples scraped from Google Maps added before
+[//]: augmentation procedure, the second city class oversampled, and with 25 samples from original dataset excluded from
+[//]: augmentation procedure to avoid data leakage
-> * ext_original_aug_6:  Recreation of "original_aug_6" dataset, but with 80 additional samples scraped from Google Maps added before augmentation procedure, and with 25 samples from original dataset excluded from augmentation procedure to avoid data leakage
+[//]: > * ext_original_aug_6:  "original" dataset augmented x6 using Preprocessor, but with 80 additional samples scraped from Google Maps added before
+[//]: augmentation procedure, and with 25 samples from original dataset excluded from augmentation procedure
+[//]: to avoid data leakage
 > * original_split_1: validation split 1 of original dataset (samples "satimage_0.png" to "satimage_24.png" from "original" dataset
 used as validation set)
 > * original_split_2: validation split 2 of original dataset (samples "satimage_25.png" to "satimage_49.png" from "original" dataset